OtherRealms/Shot-Manager-Guide/source/index.rst

 The main interface is found in the 'Properties' panel under the Output tab.

 * **Enable**, The first checkbox will toggle the affect of Shot Manager on your scene.
 Uncheck if you need to turn off its influence, particularly if rendering alternative frame ranges or View Layers.

+ TIP: Hold SHIFT and click to enable multiple tabs.

 UI: Shots
 =========